isocroft/runn/README.md

 # runn
-This is a mini-library that makes working with JavaScript Promises less verbose and stressful.
+This is a mini-library that makes working with JavaScript Promises less verbose and less stressful.

 ## Motivation